List of Sakamoto Days characters: Yoichi Nagumo

 Yoichi Nagumo (南雲 与市, Nagumo Yōichi) is Sakamoto's old colleague and classmate in the JCC who would serve as an Order member with Sakamoto until his retirement.
 He is very cheerful and casual, which bely his skill, and he enjoys antagonizing his fellow Order members.
 He locates Sakamoto after he gains a bounty and does what he can to maintain Sakamoto's peaceful life while still serving as an Order member.
+After he gets framed by Oki he joins Sakamoto's side fully.
 His weapon of choice is a multipurpose tool with various types of blades, and is also highly skilled at disguising himself as other people.

 Shishiba

 Shishiba (神々廻) is a member of the Order.
 He is cynical, strict, and hates onions with a murderous passion, but cares deeply for his fellow Order members, especially his mentee Osaragi.
 His highly professional nature often clashes with his peers' casual attitudes.
 His weapon of choice is a hammer.